very-cool-name/blog-from-scratch/part_i.md

 };
 ```

-`MaxSizeof` will be implemented with recursive approach to unrolling variadic templates:
+`MaxSizeof` will be implemented with recursive approach to unrolling variadic templates.

 ```cpp
 template<typename T, typename...
 Types>